kdorff/sfpg/readme.txt

 If you want to have a public gallery and also want to allow administrators to login and use the admin functions, do like this:
  1. Configure the public gallery as you want (remember to set the SECURITY_PHRASE to a random string of chars).
 Leave the ADMIN setting to FALSE, and the PASSWORD setting to '', which will make it accessible for all.
- 2. Make a copy of the public gallery, for the administrators to use.
+ 2. Make a copy of the public index.php file, for the administrators to use.
 Name it as you like.
 The important thing is that the SECURITY_PHRASE is the same in both copies.
- 3. Set a good, secure and unique password in the PASSWORD option, in the administrator copy of the gallery.
+ 3. Set a good, secure and unique password in the PASSWORD option, in the administrator copy of the gallery file.
- 4. Set ADMIN to TRUE, in the administrator copy of the gallery.
+ 4. Set ADMIN to TRUE, in the administrator copy of the gallery file.
  5. Now only link to the public gallery on your page.
-But use the administrator copy to login and administer as needed.
+But use the administrator copy to login and administer the gallery as needed.

 When this option is set to TRUE, the "Admin" button will be shown in the bottom menu.
 Click it to enter administrator menu.